 Do I need life insurance?

-Life insurance is not something that people think about very often, but if you are in the process of buying a home it's a good idea to look at whether you need it or not.
+Life insurance is not something that people think about very often, but if you are in the process of buying a home or if you are a homeowner, it's a good idea to look at whether you need it or not.
 Here’s what you need to know.

 What is life insurance?